The Best Fall Foliage Drives in the U.S.

 • Distance: 52 miles

-If you’re an New Yorker looking for a weekend break from the big city, look no further.
-The streams, mountains, and valleys of New York’s Catskill Mountains were the inspiration for the Hudson River school of landscape painters, making this route a no-brainer for those in search of gorgeous scenery.
+If you’re a New Yorker in need of a weekend break from the big city, look no further.
+The streams, mountains, and valleys of New York’s Catskill Mountains were the inspiration for the Hudson River School of landscape painters, making this route a no-brainer for those in search of gorgeous scenery.
 Golden and amber hues dot the surrounding landscape, as you drive through towns Olive, Shandaken, Middletown, and Andes along the way.
-These small towns offer quirky handmade furniture shops and easy walking trails, so use the extra daylight to follow your curiosity.
+These small towns offer quirky handmade furniture shops and easy walking trails, so use the extra daytime to follow your curiosity.

 From Our Partners